Derek Carr: Henry Ruggs III needs to be loved right now

 Coming off a bye week, the Raiders are preparing to play Sunday at the New York Giants.

-”Football is secondary to something like this happens, we are talking about lives, a lot of different lives in a lot of different situations,” Carr said. ”For us, from a football aspect, our mindset is we’re going to be ready to play.
+“Football is secondary when something like this happens.
+We’re talking about lives, a lot of different lives in a lot of different situations,” Carr said.
+“For us, from a football aspect, our mindset is we’re going to be ready to play.
 That’s for sure.”